jamesabel/spafit/readme.md

 | py2exe | :x: FAILED | :no_entry: Not Supported | [] |
 | pyinstaller | :x: FAIL | :x: FAIL | [] |
 | pynsist | :white_check_mark: PASS | :no_entry: Not Supported | [] |

+Notes
+- Generally tried to use Python 3.5.
+If a tool failed with 3.5 I tried 3.4.
+However, no tool that failed on 3.5 then passed on 3.4.